johnchd/johnchd.github.io/_posts/2024-9-19-Cornucopia:-Data-Validation-&-Encoding-FUNDAMENTALS.md

   * Format (using regular expressions)
   * Range (age 18-24)

-Validation does not only prevent injection attacks, but also ensures data integrity.
+Validation does not only prevent injection attacks but also ensures data integrity.

 # Sanitization